FullGC/FullGC.github.io/_posts/2019-04-09-Syncing-Kubernetes-and-Hashicorp-Consul.md

 </table>

-*Configurations of the Consul-K8s sync components are implemented as Jenkins-Pipeline methods on my**[ GitHu*b](https://github.com/FullGC/consul-kubernetes-sync-Pipeline).
+*Configurations of the Consul-K8s sync components are implemented as Jenkins-Pipeline methods on my[GitHub](https://github.com/FullGC/consul-kubernetes-sync-Pipeline)*.